edgeimpulse/expert-projects/surface-crack-detection-ti-tda4vm.md

 ## Hardware Setup

-Since we wanted to use compact and portable yet powerful hardware, we will be using a Texas Instruments SK-TDA4VM starter kit for edge AI vision systems.
+Since we wanted to use compact and portable yet powerful hardware, we will be using a Texas Instruments SK-TDA4VM Starter Kit for edge AI vision systems.
 It is powered by a TDA4VM processor that enables 8 TOPS of deep learning performance and hardware-accelerated edge AI processing.
 Also, we would need a USB web camera and a monitor (for displaying inferencing results).

 ![Hardware](.gitbook/assets/surface-crack-detection-ti-tda4vm/hardware.jpeg)